-You might worry that your cat is sleeping so much because it is bored, but that’s far from the case.
+You might worry that your cat is sleeping a lot because it is bored, but that’s not the case.
 Cats are adaptable creatures and change their sleeping patterns to suit their hunting schedule.
 They also love to be comfortable.

 The most common reasons for a cat’s prolonged sleeping cycles are because of the following:

 Cats that hunt expel a large amount of energy at night, stalking and hunting their prey.
 After a night on the prowl, cats need to recuperate their lost energy by sleeping, which prepares them for another evening of hunting.

 In the wild, cats hunt to eat, so their predatory instincts are what keep them alive.
 Domesticated cats have retained this wild streak, even if they’re not successful with catching prey.
 Hunting requires a lot of energy as cats stalk, climb, run, and pounce as they try to find and kill their prey.